hocinebendou/catalogue-docs/docs/index.md

 Visit [H3Africa.org](https://h3africa.org/) for more details.

-## H3Africa Biospcimens and Data Catalogue
+## H3Africa Biospecimen and Data Catalogue

 [The H3Africa Catalogue](https://h3acatalog.sanbi.ac.za/) offers researchers the ability to search information about H3Africa studies.
 As part of funder requirements, H3Africa samples are deposited in three H3Africa biorepositories and